cits5501/cits5501.github.io/src/assessment.md

 the UWA examination period.
 For the exact time and venue, consult your exam timetable using StudentConnect.

-The exam is *not* open book, but you will have access to copies of the unit materials (lecture slides and lab worksheets).
+The exam is *not* open book.
-You can additionally bring into the exam one A4, double-sided page of handwritten notes.
+You are permitted to bring into the exam one A4, double-sided page of handwritten notes.
 The exam will be held in a computer lab, and the exam will be completed in Moodle.